Updated on November 22, 2023

 • Upset stomach

-Alcohol also impairs the body's immune system, making it harder for the body to recover from illness.
-An impaired immune system can cause NyQuil to be ineffective.
+Alcohol impairs the body’s immune system, making it harder for the body to recover from illness while making NyQuil ineffective.

 NyQuil Overdose Symptoms